International Exhibition Centre: History

-The idea of building the complex was from Viktor Tkachenko, then director of the Palace of Sports.
-Current director of the center, Ukrainian architect Yanush Wig designed the complex, and Eduard Safronov was the head of its construction.

-The location for construction was at the left bank of Kyiv, in the times of Soviet Union it was planned to build a futuristic public center in that area, but the project wasn't completed in its full scale.
+The location for future construction at the left bank of Kyiv was formerly a Mykilska Slobidka settlement.
+In the times of Soviet Union it was demolished to build Livoberezhnyi microdistrict, near the Metro Bridge which was connecting the area to the right bank of Dnieper it was planned to build a futuristic public center, but the project was never completed in its full scale.

+The idea of building the International Exhibition Centre was from Viktor Tkachenko, then director of the Palace of Sports.
+Hungaro-Ukrainian architect Janusz Wig designed the complex, and Eduard Safronov was the head of its construction.
 The first pavillon of the exhibition center was built between 1999 and 2002; it was opened in October 2002.
 The IEC was built according to the modern standards and became one of the leaders of forum organizers, holding almost fifty events in 2003.
-During 2004 and 2005 two new pavillons were built, resulting in the exhibition centre now being able to hold more than 100 events per year.
+Throughout 2004–2005 two new pavillons were built, resulting in the exhibition centre now being able to hold more than 100 events per year.

 In 2013, the centre held the 20th OSCE Ministerial Council, getting the OSCE Certificate for a high quality organization.
-In May 2017, the IEC was the host venue for Eurovision Song Contest 2017.

-In 2017 it was decided to expand the exhibition center.
+In 2015 International Exhibition Centre announced the plans of expanding the building with 2-level parking at the area of 8.93 ha.

+28 December 2016 National Television Company of Ukraine rented the IEC for ₴35,1 million to host the Eurovision Song Contest 2017.
+The surrounding area has been repaired and the contest took place 11-13 May.

+Following the Eurovision the expansion of the complex began.
 The project included new exhibition halls, underground parking, concert hall and a 13-storey hotel.
-The new two-storey hall was built from 2017 to 2019.
+In 2017–2018 the fourth hall was built but the rest of the project hadn't been built.

+During the COVID-19 pandemic in 2020 it was briefly planned to use IEC as a hospital, setting over 900 beds inside but the idea didn't go any further.
+29 May 2021 a vaccination center has been opened in the complex.

+In 2021 it was planned to hold an investment contest to build a multistorey parking for IEC.